Commissioner of the Revenue

 State Law §58.1-3504: States this vehicle is not taxed, classified as a household good.

-Poof of mileage near January 1 of each year must be emailed or mailed to our office.
+Proof of mileage near January 1 of each year must be emailed or mailed to our office.
+When contacting us via the email form, please state your question and someone from our office will reach out to you.
 Acceptable proof from a certified mechanic include:

 - State Inspection Receipt